 To complete the theory component, participants must pass a written assessment before they are allowed to proceed to the practicum placement.

-To pass the practicum component, participants are required to (1) submit their logbook records of verified 50 successful live draws to be completed within 1 month of their practicum placement; and (2) successfully perform a live draw before the panel of assessors.
+To pass the practicum component, participants are required to (1) submit their logbook records of verified 50 successful live draws to be completed within 1 month of their practicum placement; and (2) successfully perform a live draw to a panel of assessors.

-Participants will be awarded the Certificate of Completion by Republic Polytechnic upon successful completion of both theory and practicum components.
+Participants will be awarded the Certificate of Completion by Republic Polytechnic upon successful completion of both theory, practicum components and meeting minimum attendance criteria of 75%.

 Practicum placements can only be done at our partnering institution, Raffles Medical Group clinics.
 The practicum placement comprises 50 successful live blood draws under supervision, scheduled over 1 month.